Quasi-Medial Distance Field (Q-MDF): A Robust Method for Approximating and Discretizing Neural Medial Axes: Evaluation and Comparison

-Sharp feature consolidation is an optional procedure that can be applied to improve accuracy around sharp features in some CAD models.
-When needed, we can add this module to refine the field near sharp features.
-To evaluate its effectiveness, we use a point cloud as input, compute a coarse medial axis, and identify prominent feature points.
-These points are then used as additional constraints to train the fields and recompute the medial axis.
-The resulting Q-MDF computed with feature constraints is significantly more accurate around sharp features; the values at the medial axis are closer to zero compared to the Q-MDF learned without feature constraints.
-This sharp feature enhancement notably improves the extracted medial axis and can even extend to feature lines, as demonstrated in Fig.~\ref{fig:enhance_feature}.
+Sharp feature consolidation is an optional refinement procedure designed to improve accuracy around sharp regions in CAD-like models.
+When enabled, this module refines the learned fields in the vicinity of sharp features.
+To assess its effectiveness, we first compute a coarse medial axis from the input point cloud and identify prominent feature points.
+These feature points are then incorporated as additional constraints during joint training of the fields.
+This sharp feature enhancement yields a more precise medial axis that extends to feature lines, as demonstrated in Figure~\ref{fig:enhance_feature}.